engrrajib/AI-QualityScaler/README.md

 </body>
 </html>

-## What is QualityScaler?
+## What is AI QualityScaler?
-Qualityscaler is a Windows app powered by AI to enhance, enlarge and reduce noise in photographs and videos.
+AI Qualityscaler is a Windows app powered by AI to enhance, enlarge and reduce noise in photographs and videos.

-## Other AI projects.🤓
-- https://github.com/Djdefrag/RealESRScaler / RealESRScaler - image/video AI upscaler app (Real-ESRGAN)
-- https://github.com/Djdefrag/FluidFrames.RIFE / FluidFrames.RIFE - video AI interpolation app (RIFE-HDv3)

 ## Credits.
 - BSRGAN - https://github.com/cszn/BSRGAN